org-acidburn0zzz/enterprise-utility-suite/src/main/resources/snapshot/SNAPSHOT-README.txt

 	ends in the value of this property.
 If it does, that part of the name is removed before the date suffix is appended to generate the snapshot name.

-associate.project.with.app: If set to true, no Protex project snapshot will be
+snapshot.app.only=true: If set to true, no Protex project snapshot will be
 	created (only the Code Center application snapshot).

 snapshot.suffix.dateformat: If set, this controls the suffix (including leading character